kalekdev/uni/semester-1/nus-1/notes.typ

 TODO: How current carrying wires next to each other behave, include diagram, Ampere's force law

+=== Magnetomotive Force
+Just like electric potential difference, the force and work done on a hypothetical test North monopole by a magnetic field can be defined as:
+$
+  cal(F) = integral_(P 1)^(P 2) arrow(H) d arrow(s)
+$

+Magnetic potential is defined analogous to absolute electric potential with some point as a zero reference.

 === Magnetic Torque
 TODO: Torque on dipoles